-- Above listed sanctions serve as a guide and may be administered as deemed appropriate by the administration given the specific violation and student's history. - Suspensions require the approval of the Vice President for Student Affairs. - Expulsions require the affirmation of the President.
+- Above listed sanctions serve as a guide and may be administered as deemed appropriate by the administration given the specific violation and student's history. - Suspensions require the approval of the Dean of Student Affairs. - Expulsions require the affirmation of the President.